Many women and families have concerns about transvaginal examination.

 What midwives and birth workers think

-Another concern was the effect that this kind of examination may have on the developing baby.
-We have very, very little research on this, and this is a big concern.
 It was also pointed out that the lubricant and – ironically – the products used in the hope of reducing the chance of infection may have an effect on the vaginal microbiome.

-In many areas, little or no account is taken of whether a woman has a history of sexual trama or abuse, which can be triggered by such examination.
-Some midwives, who are concerned about how this is being used in their areas, linked this with the fact that there is so little time given to discuss consent or individualised use of technologies and interventions that have become routine.
+Some midwives, who are concerned about how this is being used in their areas, point out that how little time is given to discuss consent, or the individualised use of technologies and interventions that have become routine.

 TVU as a screening test

 Several of these issues are linked with the way in which transvaginal ultrasound is used as a screening test.
-And another way forward – as well as implementing correct safety procedures – is described in this paragraph, which I posted along with the article.

 (a) it might offer genuinely useful information which could not otherwise be obtained through the use of a less invasive procedure carried out by a skilled and respectful professional who trusts women’s bodies